 The person-centered design of the hospital also integrates more spaces for holistic health and wellness, with green spaces that both reduce our environmental impact and improve the health and wellness of patients, visitors, and staff.

 Use the arrows to move forward and the red buttons to learn more about sustainable design.
 For full screen, click on the three dots and the arrow button.
+Details as of April 2022 and subject to change.

 The hospital will also be climate resilient, able to withstand rising temperatures, extreme weather, earthquakes, and flooding.
 As a post-disaster facility, the hospital will be able to operate self-sufficiently during and after a potential event, with emergency power and fuel supplies that can support the entire hospital for 72 hours.